jpgpereira/localytics-cordova/README.md

 ## Supported Versions

-The PhoneGap/Cordova SDK was tested on Cordova v6.1.1 and 6.2.0
+The PhoneGap/Cordova SDK was tested on PhoneGap cli-5.2.0

 ## Installation